SS Arctic disaster: Sinking

 With Arctic rapidly sinking and all of the lifeboats gone, Luce instructed a young trainee engineer, Stewart Holland of Washington, D.C., to station himself at the bow and to fire the ship's signal cannon at one-minute intervals, in the hope of attracting the attention of a passing vessel.
 Throughout the chaos of the ship's final minutes, Holland held his position and continued to fire until the moment the ship sank.
 Holland did not survive the sinking.
-His bravery and devotion to duty were noted in several later accounts: the Baltimore Sun called him "a conqueror of death.
+His last words, allegedly said to Captain Luce, were: "Let it be known that one crewman aboard this ship did not abandon his post."
+Holland's bravery and devotion to duty were noted in several later accounts: the Baltimore Sun called him "a conqueror of death.
 That noble ship had many noble spirits on board—but none nobler than he".

+Also remaining at her post was Black stewardess Anna Downer, who continued to work a hand pump until her hands bled from the efforts, even after many others among the crew had abandoned ship.
+Captain Luce stated he encountered Downer below decks about half an hour before the ship sank and had bid her to come up with him, to which she replied: "Captain, I'm willing to pump as long as I can work my arms."
+After the ship completely sank, men in Dorian's boat reported seeing the dead body of the "colored stewardess" in the water.

 Luce refused to take any action to save himself—he had told Baalham, before the second officer's departure, that "the fate of the ship shall be mine".
 When he could no longer render assistance to those still on board, he climbed with his young son to his command post atop the starboard paddle box and waited for the end.
 By this time, many on board had become resigned to their fate; they huddled together for comfort while some sang hymns or recited scripture.
 A few still frantically sought for means of survival; those who could not find a place on the raft lashed together anything that might float—chairs, stools, caskets, sofas and doors—while Holland continued to fire the cannon.
 Peter McCabe, a waiter on his first transatlantic voyage, later described the scene: "Several persons were floating about on doors and beds ...
 I seized hold of a door which had been taken down to save passengers, and went into the sea, where I left the door and got upon the raft ...
 A great many persons were trying to get on the raft ...
 Among the number who were on it I saw four ladies".
 Many were lost from the raft when it fouled the sinking hull—a section broke off, spilling its occupants into the sea.
 After this, McCabe counted 72 men and 4 women either on or clinging to the structure as it moved slowly away from the ship.